tejank10/tejank10.github.io/_posts/2019-08-25-GSoC-2019-Differentiable-Duckietown.markdown

 ## What's next?
 What a productive summer it was!.
 I believe this is just a start for differentiable programming.
 By having knowledge about the system, we can speed up the training of a model on it by leaps and bounds.
 In future, I plan to:
 - Transfer learning: Evaluating the performace model trained on one map by testing it on other maps.
-- Defining tasks over of maps
+- Defining tasks over different maps
 - There has been some advances in terms of the [pakcages](https://phyre.ai) for physical environements for deep learning.
 I plan to do some experiments on that using diffferentiable programming.

 ## Ackowledgements